 Rabban Gamaliel’s answer is clever but not wholly satisfying.
 He originally refuses to answer in the bathhouse itself.
 Amit Gvaryahu posits that he is avoiding Proklos’ question, but Rabban Gamaliel’s attitude may have had a deeper meaning, for he subsequently describes the bath as a place associated with nakedness and impurity, and infers from the nature of the place and the acts performed in it that the statue of Aphrodite has no sacred status.
 In contrast, Torah commandments enjoy a sacred status, which makes a discussion of a biblical verse within the space of the bathhouse improper.

-The answer that Rabban Gamaliel later provides can be divided in two parts: First, he contends that he has not entered the goddess’ realm, despite the fact that the bath is called after her.
-He argues that the bath was not built for Aphrodite and dedicated to her, and that Aphrodite’s statue is to be seen as a mere ornament, not as a manifestation of the goddess.
-At the beginning of the third century, many Greeks and Romans differentiated between divinities and their statues, which generally were not granted agency anymore.
-Yet this rationalizing—and, originally, philosophical—perspective may not have been unanimously shared.
-Moreover, the logic behind the bath being called ‘Aphrodite’s bath’ certainly points to the latter’s dedication to the goddess (without the unnecessary hypothesis that the bathhouse was connected to a sanctuary, as some Jewish commentators thought).
+The answer that Rabban Gamaliel later provides can be divided into two parts: First, he contends that he has not entered the goddess’ realm, even though the bath is named for her.
+He argues that the bath was not built for Aphrodite and dedicated to her and that Aphrodite’s statue is to be seen as a mere ornament, not as a manifestation of the goddess.
+At the beginning of the third century, many Greeks and Romans differentiated between divinities and their statues, which were generally no longer granted agency.
+However, this rationalizing perspective of philosophical origin may not have been unanimously shared.
+Moreover, the bath being called ‘Aphrodite’s bath’ certainly points to it having been dedicated to the goddess (the hypothesis that the bathhouse was connected to a sanctuary, as some Jewish commentators thought is unnecessary).
 Rabban Gamaliel’s response thus reflects a discrepancy between Greco-Roman perceptions and his subversive appropriation of the bathhouse through a tactic of religious ‘neutralization’.
 This tactic is found in other rabbinic texts as well and has been analyzed by Beth Berkowitz as a key strategy in the institutionalization of rabbinic authority.

 Second, Rabban Gamaliel argues that the attitude of those who enter the bathhouse and urinate in front of a statue representing a goddess—an attitude which is implicitly contrasted with that of worship at a temple—further demonstrates his point that the bathhouse is not a religious space.
-Even though this argument is not devoid of relevance, it still does not prove that the bathhouse was not dedicated to the goddess Aphrodite.
+Even though this argument is not irrelevant, it still does not prove that the bathhouse was not dedicated to the goddess Aphrodite.

-The rabbis themselves could probably have avoided Roman public baths altogether.
+The rabbis could probably have avoided Roman public baths altogether.
 As Hayim Lapin notes, this kind of cultural space was not imposed on them and rabbinic works do not describe it as being imposed.
 In contrast, rabbis occasionally had to attend Roman trials (a person summoned to appear before a court, for example as a witness, had no choice but to go there).
 The story of Rabban Gamaliel suggests that some rabbis chose to inhabit the space of the bathhouse and make it their own.
 While entering the space of the imperial Other and of the provincials who fully adopted this kind of lifestyle, Rabban Gamaliel nevertheless reinterprets the cultural meaning of the statues present in the baths.
 He appropriates the latter through a radical desacralization of their statues, based on the claim that urinating in front of a statue of Aphrodite meant that this statue had no religious dimension but a purely decorative one.
-This argument was innovative from a rabbinic perspective, and it is also specific to Rabban Gamaliel, for it runs against other positions found in the Mishnah.
-The personal dimension of Rabban Gamaliel’s creative response makes the use of ‘appropriation’ in this case all the more relevant.
+This argument was innovative from a rabbinic perspective, and it is also specific to Rabban Gamaliel, for it contrasts with other positions found in the Mishnah.
+The personal dimension of Rabban Gamaliel’s creative response makes the use of the notion of ‘appropriation’ (according to De Certeau’s definition) in this case all the more relevant.

 Appropriating Rome’s mythical history: the case of Rome’s foundation